 Speaking to Autosport in December 1994, Team Principal Eric Broadley stated that Lola weren’t going to rush their entry:

 “We have made it clear all along that we are only interested in entering F1 at a highly competitive level, and the budget we had secured to date did not give us sufficient confidence that we would be able to achieve that aim.”

 At the end of the year, Lola announced their partnership with MasterCard, who’d become the team’s title sponsor.

-Broadley added that the team intended of competing in the 1998 Formula One season, to give them enough time to prepare and produce a competitive car and infrastructure.
+Broadley added that the team intended to enter Formula One in 1998.
+This would give them enough time to prepare and produce a competitive car and infrastructure.

 As well as creating their own car, Lola were planning to build their own V10 engine, courtesy of Al Melling.

 The designers had the idea of having the car shaped around the engine, which would improve its aerodynamic flow at the rear end.

 As 1996 raged on, the team’s aerodynamicists had worked on their CART project and were starting to understand how they could get around the Formula One regulations.

 However, after the announcement that Stewart Grand Prix, were entering the sport in 1997, title sponsors MasterCard gave Lola an ultimatum.

 If they didn’t enter Formula 1 a year early, they’ll pull their sponsorship of the team.